Purple Kiss: 2022–2024: Park Jieun's departure, Cabin Fever, and debut US tour

 On March 29, 2022, Purple Kiss released their third EP MemeM, with the lead single of the same name.
 On July 25, Purple Kiss released their fourth EP Geekyland, with the lead single "Nerdy".
 On November 18, RBW announced that Park Ji-eun had made the decision to leave the group due to her poor health condition and anxiety symptoms, making Purple Kiss a six-member group.

 On February 15, 2023, Purple Kiss released their fifth EP Cabin Fever, with the lead single "Sweet Juice".
 The album debuted at number 18 on South Korea's Circle Album Chart with 18,290 sales and made it to the top 10 of the iTunes Top Albums chart in 16 regions, including the United States.
 On March 22, Purple Kiss made their Japanese debut with the EP Dear Violet, which included Japanese versions of their previous singles.
 On March 21 and March 26, the group held their solo concert "Purple Kiss 1st Live Japan" in Osaka and Tokyo.
 On April 27, it was announced that member Yuki would be participating in the Mnet survival show Queendom Puzzle, where she eventually placed 3rd overall, debuting in the group El7z Up.
 On August 16, Purple Kiss released the logo motion teaser for their first single album Festa.
 On September 2, Purple Kiss announced their first tour, 2023 The Festa Tour in USA.

-2024–present: BXX, I Miss My..., Our Now, and disbandment
+2024–2025: BXX, I Miss My..., Our Now, and disbandment

 On March 19, 2024, Purple Kiss released their sixth extended play BXX with title track "BBB".
 On October 22, 2024, Purple Kiss released their seventh EP Headway with title track "On My Bike".
 On July 16, 2025, Purple Kiss released their second single album, I Miss My… with title track "DoReMi."
 On August 31, 2025, the band released their only English studio album, "Our Now."
 The band is scheduled to disband in November 2025 following the release of an English album in August and activities in Japan, the United States, Taiwan, and Seoul.
 Their final digital single "Breath" was released on November 16.